Boys and Girls Club in Hampton could close to build a fire station, community fights to keep it open

-HAMPTON, VA. – A place where now grownups created memories as children, The Boys and Girls Club on Shell Road, could close to make way for a city fire station.
+HAMPTON, Va. - A place where adults created memories as children, The Boys and Girls Club on Shell Road, could close to make way for a city fire station.

-“The basketball court.
-I had hoop dreams so I spent many nights and many days right there,” said Brandon Dickerson.
+"The basketball court.
+I had hoop dreams, so I spent many nights and many days right there," said Brandon Dickerson.

 It's also another destination where kids call home and one less worry for parents.

-“I would pick my kids up after working all day and most of their homework was done so that was a big help for me as a mom that worked full time,” parent Deena Franklin said.
+"I would pick my kids up after working all day and most of their homework was done, so that was a big help for me as a mom that worked full time," parent Deena Franklin said.

-“Just having a good time and loving and playing together,” said long-time resident in the area Richard Edwards mentioned.
-“That’s what kids are suppose to do you know?
-Growing together and not being against each other.”
+"Just having a good time and loving and playing together," said long-time Hampton resident Richard Edwards.
+"That's what kids are supposed to do you know?
+Growing together and not being against each other."

-However there’s talk about possibly of closing the facility.
+However, there's talk about possibly of closing the facility.

 The Boys and Girls Club headquarters told News 3's Aleah Hordges that it's an old building and it would cost up to $500,000 to bring it up to current standards.